tcnicholas/dftd_labeler/README.md

-# DFT Database Processor
+# DFT Dispersion Correction Labeler

-This Python-based project is designed to process a database of molecular structures and label them with DFT-D4 corrections.
-It reads an existing database, applies the desired DFT method and dispersion scheme, and writes the corrected structures to a new database.
+This Python-based project is designed to process a database of structures and label them with DFT dispersion corrections.
+It reads an existing database, applies the desired DFT dispersion scheme ontop of the present energy and force labels, and writes the corrected structures to a new database.

 ## Installation